 The rising costs of generic drugs have led to outcries.
 In a search for solutions, four hospital systems are proposing to make drugs on their own.
 Could their idea work?

 An increasing list of rare diseases can now be treated with gene therapy.
 But we need to figure out a way to make them affordable.

-The 'right to try' legislation is a political winner.
+The House plans to vote on 'right to try' legislation.
+Politically, it's a winner.
 But will it give terminally patients the help they need or only bring false hope?

 Health Canada proposes to increase fees to the pharmaceutical industry for prescription drug approval.
 This will compromise drug safety and is a risk to the health of the Canadian public.

 Philip Morris has applied to the FDA to market a product that it says is safer than a cigarette, but its own data show that is not true.

 The herb kratom has a large following and is so popular that it is sold in vending machines.
 The FDA recently issued a public warning about the herb, which contains low levels of opioids.

 A successful gene therapy for the leading cause of sight loss in children is being reviewed by the FDA.